-The Board of Directors of the Northern California Chapter of the American Research Center in Egypt (ARCE) is offering one grant of $1,500 to a qualified undergraduate or graduate student during the 2019-20 academic year.
+The Board of Directors of the Northern California Chapter of the American Research Center in Egypt (ARCE-NC) is offering one grant of $1,500 to a qualified undergraduate or graduate student during the 2023-24 academic year.

-Deadline for applications is Wednesday, November 20, 2019.
-The award will be presented at the ARCE-NC chapter’s December 8 meeting.
+Deadline for applications is Thursday, Feb.
+29, 2024.
+The recipient will be recognized at the ARCE Northern California chapter’s March meeting.

 Applicants must either be enrolled at a Northern California college or university (Monterey to the Oregon border) or come from a hometown within that area.
 They must be pursuing a degree that incorporates Egyptian anthropology, archaeology, art, history, museum studies or language, or Coptic or Arabic studies in any period.
 Proof of enrollment may be required.

-The grant honors a beloved chapter member, the late Professor Eugene Cruz-Uribe, an Egyptologist specializing in the Greco-Roman period who was killed in a bicycle accident March 12, 2018.
+The grant honors a beloved chapter member, the late Professor Eugene Cruz-Uribe, an Egyptologist specializing in the Greco-Roman period who died following a bicycle accident in 2018.
 A recently retired professor of history at Indiana University East at the time of his death, Prof. Cruz-Uribe taught at California State University, Monterey Bay from 2007 to 2013.